 Chinese consumers are highly connected.
-They control everything online and use social networks daily surlesquels they share their opinions about the products they consume.
-In China more than any art also is on the Internet that makes the reputation done.
-Any brand which wishes to establish itself in the Chinese market should give special attention to its e-reputation and its marketing strategy to include in an effective e-marketing.
+They control everything online and use social networks daily so they share their opinions about the products they consume.
+In China, more than any art also is on the Internet that makes the reputation done.
+Any brand which wishes to establish itself in the Chinese market should give special attention to its e-reputation and it’s marketing strategy to include in an effective e-marketing.

 Danone has understood and intends to invest in this area to better reach Chinese consumers have a better control over its image and develop e-commerce that is booming in the Middle Kingdom.
 A better presence on Chinese networks like Weibo, QQ, and WeChat makes it possible to mitigate the impact of bad buzz prompted by scandals such as the one experienced in 2008 with the Fonterra deal …

 Even if Danone had to face some difficulties when it launched on the Chinese market, it managed to overcome them and make its implantation in the Empire of the middle successful.
 And this success is the result of a good strategy based on 4 key aspects:

 - An offer adapted to the demand of the Chinese market

 - An image of the brand adapted to the sensibility of Chinese consumers